oddbird/oddleventy/content/tools/oddcontrast.md

 ## Support for Newer Color Formats and Spaces

 In additional to Oklch, Oklab, and P3, OddContrast also includes hex, HSL, Lab, LCH, and sRGB.
 Enter a color from the available color formats and convert it to any other supported format.
 OddContrast provides an alert if the color you entered is out of gamut for a given color space.
 Adjust the sliders until your desired color is back in gamut.

 {{ embed.img(
   src='projects/out-of-gamut.jpg',
   alt='display-p3 light yellow color showing hexidecimal color
-    outside the sRGB and HSL gamut'
+    outside the sRGB and HSL gamuts'
 ) }}

 ## Contrast Checker for Accessibility

 OddContrast checks the contrast ratio between two colors and displays pass or fail information based on the WCAG 2 accessibility standards for AA and AAA in normal and large font sizes.
 If you need a reminder of the contrast ratio requirements or what font size qualifies as large, OddContrast provides helpful tips and a link to learn more.

 {{ embed.img(
   src='projects/color-ratio.jpg',